rnwonder/adonisjs-autoswagger/README.md

 - Interfaces with objects are not working like `interface Test {foo: {bar: string}}`
   - Solution, just extract the object as it's own interface
+- Models with Union types like `status: "paid" | "not paid"` will throw error
+  - Solution, just extract the Union as its own type